-(If this idea is an absolute non-starter for you, you’re reading this at LIV in Miami trying to come down while people are shouting ANOTHER ONE at you in a DJ Khaled voice and you’re more likely to ask for a pay cut than learn about “mental models,” at least do yourself the favor and learn the 28 psychological biases.)
+(If this idea is an absolute non-starter for you, you are reading this at LIV in Miami trying to come down while people are shouting ANOTHER ONE at you in a DJ Khaled voice and you are more likely to ask for a pay cut than learn about “mental models,” at least do yourself the favor and learn the 28 psychological biases.)

 We have covered enough ground for one day.
-Hopefully I’ve demonstrated how mental models, and an example of one, can enhance our cognition and lead to more constructive ideas and opinions.
-Human nature won’t change, so strong opinions and internet trolls aren’t going anywhere.
+Hopefully, I have demonstrated how mental models, and an example of one, can enhance our cognition and lead to more constructive ideas and opinions.
+Human nature is unlikely to change, so strong opinions and internet trolls are here to stay.
 But knowledge is a tide that raises all rafts, sailboats, yachts & ships.

 I want to make it abundantly clear, that while your blogger here believes quite passionately that mental models are likely the best bread crumbs on the path to understanding and insight, I am a comically long way from mastering a single one of them.

-Does any of this mean we’re going to change overnight?
+Does any of this mean we are going to change overnight?
 No, Anastasia it doesn’t.

-Firstly, it’s hard.
-Secondly, there’s a lot more paperwork to do, and thirdly, you don’t know what you’re in for.
+Firstly, it is hard.
+Secondly, there is a lot more paperwork to do, and thirdly, you don’t know what you are in for.
 You could still run for the hills.
 Come, I want to show you my classroom.